AntonZiminSaritasa/buzzkill-search/README.md

 ## Disclaimer

-All code in this project was written by Anton Zimin.
-While the project is licensed under the MIT License, please note that the implementation, including all classes, methods, and functionality, is the original work of the author.
+All code in this project was written by Cursor AI.
+While the project is licensed under the MIT License, please note that the implementation, including all classes, methods, and functionality, is the original work of Cursor AI.